The Rosary – How to Pray the Holy Rosary

 The term Rosary means a crown of roses.
 Our Blessed Mother Mary revealed to several people, that each time they recite a Hail Mary they give her a beautiful rose.
 Each complete Rosary however makes a crown of roses.

-The Rosary is attributed to Saint Dominic after Our Mother Mary appeared to him in early 13th century and urged him to use her Psalter together with preaching the mysteries of our salvation in order to succeed in combating the Albigensian heresy.
+The Rosary is attributed to Saint Dominic after Our Mother Mary appeared to him in the early 13th century and urged him to use her Psalter together with preaching the mysteries of our salvation in order to succeed in combating the Albigensian heresy.

 The main purpose of the Rosary is to help us remember certain key events in the history of our salvation.
 In the Rosary we reflect upon twenty mysteries.